23 days from £5,290 Enquire now

 Day 21 Twizel to Lake Tekapo to Canterbury Plains

 We visit a friendly homestead to try our hand at making New Zealand’s famous Pavlova.
 Suitably refreshed, there’s time for a photo beside milky-blue Lake Tekapo.
-Choose a small-town hotel with restaurant, OR (in small groups) a rural Homestay for a home-cooked meal and overnight with a local family.

 Day 22 Ashburton to Christchurch

 Post-earthquake Christchurch mixes colonial charm with cutting-edge architecture, re-inventing itself in typical Kiwi style.
 ‘Edwardian’ boatmen take us for a punt on the River Avon before we hop on a tram.
 Our farewell dinner features the best of local cuisine.